ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-03.md

 | Subnet Compartment:  | Your subnet compartment* (ex: team-100)     |
 | Subnet:              | Public Subnet in your compartment*            |

-4. In the **Add SSH Key** section you can select the SSH key file from your file system or paste directly from the clipboard (if you’ve saved that information from the key generation step earlier)
+4. In the **Add SSH Key** section you can select the SSH key file from your file system, use the file with the .pub extension.
+Or you can paste directly from the clipboard (if you’ve saved that information from the key generation step earlier).

 ![](./media/image44.png)